jeffshrager/csminicourse/from_code_to_machine/README.md

 (numerical) machine langage phase; The virtual hardware treats the byte codes produced by the compiler as op codes.
 However, it does have a stack, memory, and registers.

+There is also a version of irony called "preirony" that is missing the "for" construct.
+The idea is that students would work with the preirony langauge for a while and understand the compiler and execution stack, and then would be tasked with adding a "for" loop to the language.
+You might think that it would make more sense to have loops already, and be tasked with impementing recursion, but that's much harder.
+Adding loops is a plausible-sized project for high schoolers.

 Everything here was written in about 5 total hours with the help of claude and chatgpt (mostly Claude).
 As many of us who use LLMs to